The Next-Generation Finance and Accounting Labor Model

-Founded in 1948, Robert Half is the world’s first and largest specialised staffing firm and has more than 300 staffing locations worldwide.
+Founded in 1948, Robert Half is the world’s first and largest specialized staffing firm and has more than 300 staffing locations worldwide.
 The company’s professional staffing divisions include Accountemps®, Robert Half® Finance & Accounting and Robert Half® Management Resources, for temporary, full-time and senior-level project professionals, respectively, in the fields of accounting and finance.
 Robert Half is also the parent company of Protiviti.

 ABOUT MANAGED BUSINESS SERVICES

-Managed Business Services is the only single solution that brings world-class consulting and the largest network of highly skilled specialised staffing resources together to address your finance and accounting challenges.
+Managed Business Services is the only single solution that brings world-class consulting and the largest network of highly skilled specialized staffing resources together to address your finance and accounting challenges.
 We’re comprised of two global leaders: Protiviti provides consulting experience while Robert Half contributes a worldwide network of experienced operational accounting resources.
-Our clients are afforded the opportunity to address performance or project issues in key business functions while also filling operational roles in a unique arrangement, using our proven results-oriented professionals with deeply experienced, specialised resources.
+Our clients are afforded the opportunity to address performance or project issues in key business functions while also filling operational roles in a unique arrangement, using our proven results-oriented professionals with deeply experienced, specialized resources.
 For more information, visit protiviti.com/MBS.